Rey Vargas: Vargas vs. Ball

 On March 8, 2024 in Riyadh, Saudi Arabia, Vargas retained his WBC featherweight title via split draw against Nick Ball.

 Champion in Recess

 Following his fight with Ball, Vargas took time off from the ring due to an undisclosed injury that required surgery.
-During this time, he was made Champion in Recess, with Stephen Fulton capturing the vacant title in February of 2025.
+During this time, he was made Champion in Recess, with Stephen Fulton capturing the vacant title in February 2025.
 On June 27, it was announced that Vargas would return to the ring to face Carlos Castro.
 This news came following the announcement that Fulton would be moving up in weight to face O'Shaquie Foster for his WBC super-featherweight title that month, with Fulton potentially vacating his featherweight title and leaving Vargas free to be reinstated as champion and defend against Castro.
 However, the bout with Castro never took place as Fulton's bout with Foster was pushed back to October, thus extending his reign.
 It is unclear if there are plans to reschedule Vargas' bout with Castro.